majidakhter/BankingSystem/README.md

 You can also set the `docker-compose.dcproj` as a Startup project on Visual Studio if you want to run it while debugging.
+ After launching the webapi using swagger ui you need to authenticate and authorize the user clicking on authorize button on top right side lock icon and via keycloak by using the created user then execute the end point